ygemici/osz/docs/services.md

 This service manages all the other, non-system services, like mailer daemon, print daemon, web server etc. which have their own shared library other than libc.
 On startup init is forked as the login process and it manages the user session as well.
+You can skip init and start a rescue shell instead with the boot patamerer `rescueshell=true`.

 Typical functions: start(), stop(), restart(), status().